 Our program offers instruction in several varieties of the language, beginning with three years of training that focus on modern standard Arabic, the variety used in writing and in prepared speeches.
-We also teach spoken Egyptian Arabic, the language of daily life in the most populous Arab country, as well as other dialects on an occasional basis.
+We also teach spoken Egyptian Arabic, the language of daily life in the most populous Arab country; Levantine Arabic, variations of which are spoken in Syria, Lebanon, Jordan, and Israel/Palestine; and Maltese, an offshoot of Arabic that is an official language of the European Union.
 Students interested in modern and contemporary studies will find seminars in modern Arabic thought, literature, film, and song.
 Those interested in pre-modern traditions will find seminars in classical Arabic literature, Islamic texts, and related topics.
 Other courses offered by our faculty include Islamic Spain, Arabic sociolinguistics, Arabic-to-English translation, anthropology of the Middle East and North Africa, urbanism in the southern Mediterranean, and anthropology of Islam and religious minorities of the region.
 Graduate students are encouraged to take the course in teaching Arabic as a second language and to work as teaching assistants in our language classes.

 An M.A. in Arabic prepares students for work in any field where language proficiency is an advantage.
-Such fields include language teaching, translation, law, business, and journalism.
+Such fields include law, business, journalism, translation and interpreting, marketing and advertising, including localization, and language teaching at the high-school and college level.
 It is also excellent preparation for doctoral work, whether in Arabic, Islamic studies, anthropology, history, political science, or international relations.
 The Ph.D. in Arabic concentrates on Arabic literature and culture, whether pre-modern, modern, or contemporary, and prepares students for work in academia.
-Applicants to the Ph.D. program should have a specific field of research in mind when applying for admission.
+Applicants to the Ph.D. program should have at least intermediate proficiency in Arabic and a specific field of research in mind when applying for admission.
 We encourage applicants to contact the faculty in order to discuss their proposed research.